Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations: Methods

 After having measured these linear model parameters from a given set of power spectra, we make use of these measurements to constrain other secondary parameters (e.g. DM annihilation cross section or decay rate, or the functional dependence of the $\gamma$-ray emissivity on energy and redshift).
 In those cases, we still use a Gaussian likelihood, as in Eq. \ref{eq:like}, using the measured linear parameters as data (i.e. with ${\bf d}$ and ${\sf C}$ given by $\vec{\theta}_{\rm MAP}$ and ${\rm Cov}_\theta$ in Eq. \ref{eq:linreg} for the linear parameters).
 This is mathematically consistent, since the linear dependence of the theory on these primary parameters ensures that they follow a Gaussian distribution.
 Since these secondary parameters are in general not linearly related to the primary ones, in this case we make use of Markov-Chain Monte-Carlo (MCMC) techniques in order to obtain parameter constraints.
 For this, we use the {\tt emcee} package\footnote{\url{https://github.com/dfm/emcee}.} \cite{2013PASP..125..306F}.

 All theoretical predictions were computed with the Core Cosmology Library (CCL \cite{1812.05995}), making use of the CAMB Boltzmann solver \cite{astro-ph/9911177} to compute the linear matter power spectrum.
 The non-linear power spectrum, where necessary, was computed using the {\tt HALOFit} implementation of \cite{1208.2701}.
 We fixed all cosmological parameters to the best-fit values found by {\sl Planck} \cite{1807.06209}.
 In halo model calculations, we made use of the halo mass function parametrisation of \cite{0803.2706}, the halo bias model of \cite{1001.3162}, and the concentration-mass relation of \cite{0804.2486}.
 We use a spherical overdensity halo mass definition with overdensity parameter $\Delta=200$ with respect to the critical density (see Eq. \ref{eq:th.haloM}).
+We verified that, changing the mass function and concentration parametrisations (to that of \cite{1502.07357} and \cite{1112.5479}, respectively) leads to only small changes in our results, at the level of 10-20\%, in line with the usual accuracy of most halo model ingredients \cite{1104.0949}.